rweaverra/Ratings_and_reviews/README.md

-# RageWear Ratings and reviews Microservice
+# RageWear ratings and reviews microservice
 Ragewear Clothing Company is an e-commerce platform for clothing and outdoor brand apparel.
 This repository contains the code for the ratings and reviews microservice of this platform’s product page.
 This is one of 4 microservices(product description, questions and answers, related items) that are served together on a proxy through an Amazon Web Services instance.

 ## Table of Contents